mulesoft/api-console/README.md

 ### Single View Mode

 In *Single View* mode you will be able to see only documentation or try-it.

     <raml-console src="path-to-raml" single-view></raml-console>

+### Sidebar Collapsed Mode

+In *Sidebar Collapsed Mode* mode you won't see try-it sidebar by default.

+    <raml-console src="path-to-raml" sidebar-collapsed></raml-console>

 ### Theme Switcher